 Caddell & Chapman is investigating potential “rent-a-tribe” class action litigation.
 The investigation focuses on businesses that abuse their arrangements with Native American tribes to make short-term loans.
-These “tribal loans” have extremely high interest rates that would be illegal under state and federal law.
+These payday or installment loans have extremely high interest rates that are illegal under state and federal law.

 These businesses prey on individuals who are struggling financially.
-Claiming that their loans are not subject to state and federal regulations, these businesses allegedly have charged illegal interest rates as high as 763 percent.
-The lenders also have imposed other illegal conditions on the loans.
+Claiming that their loans are not subject to state and federal regulations, lenders have charged interest rates as high as 1,332 percent (yes, 1,332% – more than 444 times the 10-year treasury yield rate of approximately 3%) .
+Lenders also have imposed other illegal fees and conditions on the loans.

 On August 31, 2016, the Consumer Financial Protection Bureau (CFPB) obtained summary judgment against a California-based online payday lender and others.
 The defendants in that case allegedly used a “rent-a-tribe” scheme to avoid state usury and licensing laws in violation of the Consumer Financial Protection Act.
 The court’s order in favor of the CFPB concluded, among other things, that the loans were void or uncollectable under the usury and state licensing laws at issue.
 Such predatory lending practices have even led the Pennsylvania Attorney General to file a lawsuit for similar practices.